Course overview

 Career outcomes

-Deakin’s Bachelor of Arts/Bachelor of Science allows you to explore the relationships between various areas of study, combining them in innovative ways to prepare yourself for a broad range of career opportunities in industry, government and research.
+Deakin is the #1 Victorian university for graduate employment.* With us you can step-into your future with confidence.
+The Bachelor of Arts/Bachelor of Science allows you to explore the relationships among various areas of study, combining them in innovative ways to prepare yourself for a broad range of career opportunities in industry, government and research.
 The types of opportunities available will depend on the major sequences taken within the course.
-For more detailed information on career outcomes for this combined course, see the entries for the Bachelor of Arts and the Bachelor of Science.
+For more detailed information on career outcomes for this double degree, see the entries for the Bachelor of Arts and the Bachelor of Science.

 Professional recognition